fsantanna/dceu/doc/manual.md

 A `detrack` expects a [track reference](#active-values) and returns the referred task or `nil` if it was cleared.
+Because it is a reference that terminate, the result of `detrack` cannot be cannot be assigned to other variables.

 `TODO: across yield`